oracle/truffleruby/doc/contributor/how-to-guide.md

 More details are explained in the MRI Tests Guide (<https://github.com/oracle/truffleruby/blob/master/doc/contributor/mri-tests.md>).

-## How to tag slow RubySpec tests
+## How to tag slow ruby/spec tests

 Some test cases are tagged as "slow" to be able to run only fast specs.

-To automatically add tag "slow" for a test case run the following Shell command:
+To automatically add tag "slow" for a test case run the following shell command:

 ```
 jt test fast <path-to-spec-file>
 ```

+And commit the added/changed tag files.

 ## How to introduce a constant in specs

-It's a common issue when to write a new spec you need a new Ruby constant or not anonymous class/module.
+It's a common issue when writing new specs that you need a new Ruby constant or not anonymous class/module.

 It's prohibited to introduce a new top-level constant to not pollute